 “Heroes and Villains is a good theme.
 We’ve got a Transformer, a bumblebee, a Wonder Woman and there’s a Lego Batman.
 They’re all really nice sculptures to do.
 We’ve got a fireman with a hose spurting water.
 It was a bit of a challenge to incorporate the prop inside so it’ll actually squirt water out.
 They’re all quite diverse,” explained the experienced ice sculptor.

 Two versions of each sculpture need to be prepared ahead of the two-day Fire and Ice festival.
 That’s because of melting during the course of each day.

-Mr Chaloner and his business partner at Glacial Art, Mat Foster, met at the University of Sunderland, where they studied sculpture and model making, and had ambitions to work in special effects.
+Matt and his business partner at Glacial Art, Mat Foster, met at the University of Sunderland.
+They studied sculpture and model making, and had ambitions to work in special effects.